-SPT 626.
-Discernment (1) The courses examines the theology and practice of discernment in the Christian tradition through the centuries, especially in the Jesuit tradition.

-SPT 630.
-Biblical Spirituality (1) The course offers a study of a biblical text as a source for spirituality and prayer.
+- SPT 625.
+Prayer (1) The course examines different theories and practices of personal prayer in the Christian tradition through the centuries. - SPT 626.
+Discernment (1) The courses examines the theology and practice of discernment in the Christian tradition through the centuries, especially in the Jesuit tradition. - SPT 630.
+Biblical Spirituality (1) The course offers a study of a biblical text as a source for spirituality and prayer. - SPT 640.

-SPT 640.
 Great Spiritual Master (1) The course offers a study of the life and writings of one of the great teachers of Christian spirituality.